GitUser219/AutomationToolbox/README.md

 1. Run Automation Toolbox.exe
 2. Click the Preventative Maintenance Report Creation button
-3. Click Select the detail report
-4. Navigate to Automation Toolbox\Assets\Test Files and select Detail Report.csv
+3. Click Select the detail report and choose Detail Report.csv from Test Files.zip
-5. Click Select the summary report
-6. Navigate to Automation Toolbox\Assets\Test Files and select Summary Report.csv
+4. Click Select the summary report and choose Summary Report.csv from Test Files.zip
-7. Click Select the file destination and choose where you would like to save the output
+5. Click Select the file destination and choose where you would like to save the output
-8. Click Generate the file and Report.xlsx will be created in the file destination that you chose
+6. Click Generate the file and Report.xlsx will be created in the file destination that you chose

 ### Built With